tejada7/Java-Certification/OCP_Java17.md

 Direct subclasses of sealed classes must be marked final, sealed or non-sealed (excluding for interfaces for which they can be defined as either sealed or non-sealed).

+ℹ️ Sealed classes and their sub-classes **must reside in the same module**.
 ### Records compact constructor
 Given:
 ```java